Signature Events

 Profiles of Excellence

-A DU tradition, Profiles of Excellence is a ceremony that marks a momentous occasion as it commemorates the journey of students of color from student to alumni.
-This FREE event that takes place every year before Commencement, is open to all graduating undergraduate, graduate, and law students, families, and members of the DU community (faculty, staff, and peers).
+A DU tradition, Profiles of Excellence is a ceremony that marks a momentous occasion as it commemorates the journey for students.
+This event that takes place every year before Commencement and is open to all graduating undergraduate, graduate, and law students, families, and members of the DU community (faculty, staff, and peers).
 One tradition of the ceremony is that TCC orders culturally relevant stoles for graduates to receive for free during the ceremony.
 In 2022, the DU Bookstore loved the stoles the TCC had found, that they also ordered stoles they sold to the campus community.
 TCC will continue to offer the stoles for free during Profiles of Excellence.
-In 2022, we celebrated the 20th Annual Profiles of Excellence!